KazuhideMimura/ai_ichthyolith/readme.md

 # notes
 ## log
+2022/4/20: translated Japanese comments to English

+2022/4/20: submitted the paper to *Computers and Geosciences*

 2022/4/14: released

-## Todo
-1. translate Japanese comments to English.
-2. add some images for example